WHO WE ARE

-While Black Quakers comprise over half the world's Quaker population,
+While Quakers of Color comprise over half the world's Quaker population,

-little is known about Black Quaker lives and achievements
+little is known about the lives and achievements of Quakers of Color

-little is known about Black Quaker contributions to Quakerism and to Quakers
+little is known about the contributions of Quakers of Color to Quakerism and to Quakers

-Black Quakers are under-represented in leadership roles and grass-root levels in Quaker organizations worldwide, giving little opportunity to impact decision-making and to express and implement their unique perspectives
+Quakers of Color are under-represented in leadership roles and grass-root levels in Quaker organizations worldwide, giving little opportunity to impact decision-making and to express and implement their unique perspectives